-During Emperor Energy has entered into a conditional sales and purchase agreement to acquire 3 gold mining leases in North Queensland, Australia.
+During the 31st December 2023 Quarter Emperor Energy entered into a conditional sales and purchase agreement to acquire 3 gold mining leases in North Queensland, Australia.
 It is expected that this acquisition will be completed in March 2024.

 We thank shareholders and our team for their ongoing support and welcome any questions they may have.